Simple notifications with React

 the notification from the array on finish.
 For this reason we

-check to see if we have provided our own onFinish
+check to see if we have provided our own onFinish or

-properties in the object we pass in, and if we
+action properties in the object we pass in, and if we

 have we execute those methods before performing the default action